LehuaRyon/coffee_tasting_journal/notes.md

         - forms:
             - action attribute: tells form where its going to post
             - method attribute: type of request being made
-            - name attribute (in input field): determines keys in params hash
+            - name= attribute (in input field): determines keys in params hash
+                - we receive data from forms inside a params hash
-                -
+                - returned as key/value pairs
+                - keys, set on server side by me, values are what users fill out fields with
     Controller:
         - middle man between model and view
             - view and model should never directly communicate